skadangara/nutrition_chatbot/README.md

 3. To run the second approach bot, use the below command.

-4. After successful run, a link  http://localhost:8501 will be opened in your default browser.
+4. After successful run, a link similar to this http://localhost:8501 will be opened in your default browser.

 streamlit run src/llm_rag_chatbot.py
 ## Extended Implementations